catalinberta/reactjs-playground/README.md

 ### Redux Toolkit

-The same notes app with redux, but with the opinianated redux toolkit instead
+The same notes app with redux, but with the opinionated redux toolkit instead

 ### useCallback() && useMemo()